 Experimental packages are new packages or experimental modifications made to mature packages.
-Unity does not support Experimental packages because they are in the early stages of development.
+Unity doesn’t support Experimental packages because they’re in the early stages of development.

-Experimental packages can go through many changes before they are ready to be released in a specific version of Unity.
-At some point in the future, they might pass the verification requirements; however, they might also be deprecated instead.
-Because there is no guarantee for future support, you should not use experimental packages in production.
+Experimental packages can go through many changes before they’re ready for release in a specific version of Unity.
+At some point in the future, they might pass the verification requirements but they might also become deprecated instead.
+Because there is no guarantee for future support, you shouldn’t use experimental packages in production.

-Packages in this state do not usually appear in the Unity Registry context of the Unity Editor, even though they are on Unity’s official package registry server.
-These packages are not discoverable in the Package Manager window because:
+Packages in experimental state don’t usually appear in the Unity Registry context of the Package Manager, even though they’re on Unity’s official package registry server.
+These packages aren’t discoverable in the Package Manager window because:

-Undiscoverable packages can still appear in the Package Manager window if they were previously installed in your project or installed as dependencies of supported packages.
-However, they are hidden so that you don’t discover them by accident and use them without realizing the risks.
-If they do appear in the Editor, they are always marked with the label, and the following warning label appears in the Editor:
+Experimental packages that aren’t discoverable can still appear in the Package Manager window if you already installed them in your project or installed them as dependencies of supported packages.
+However, they’re hidden so that you don’t discover them by accident and use them without realizing the risks.
+If they do appear in the Editor, they’re always marked with the label, and the following menu appears as a warning in the Editor:

 You can open the Experimental Packages In Use menu and select Dismiss if you don’t want to see this warning for this project.
 You can also open the menu and select Show Experimental Packages to open the Package Manager with a filtered list of the experimental packages in your project.